Your money-making expert. Financial journalist, TV and radio personality.

 In tough economic times like these, you might have to sweeten the deal for clients to fight off the competition.
 Offering both dog walking and pet minding services together will make you very useful, increasing your level of custom.

-Routine vet visits for annual vaccinations, flea and worming treatments means a pet can be seen by a vet during the week, which tend to be less busy and therefore less stressful for the pet.
+You could offer routine vet visits for annual vaccinations, plus flea and worming treatments, during the middle of the week.
+These times tend to be less busy and therefore less stressful for the pet.
 It’s also a handy service to provide for busy customers working in the week!

-Under the Dogs (Protection of Livestock) Act 1953 or the Animals Act 1971 a dog must not worry livestock on agricultural land.
-It is in fact legal for farmers to shoot a dog if they believe there is substantial threat to their livestock.
-A dog causing livestock to flee can be damaging as sheep and cows can break their legs when trying to run away.
+Under the Dogs (Protection of Livestock) Act 1953 and the Animals Act 1971, a dog must not cause distress to livestock on agricultural land.
+It is actually legal for farmers to shoot a dog if they believe there’s substantial threat to their livestock.

 The person in charge of the dog at the time will be charged with the offence, not the owner.
-So be aware when walking on downs or farmland, especially in Spring around lambing time.
+So beware when walking on downs or farmland.

-Your local council may well give biodegradable poo bags away free, ask for the environmental health department.
+Your local council may give away biodegradable poop bags for free, ask the environmental health department.
 Check the rules of your local park, these are usually posted at the entrance.
-It is also useful to have the details of your nearest Dog Warden – contact your local council for details.
+It’s also useful to have the details of your nearest dog warden, so contact your local council for details.

-For information on Dog Fouling Laws in the UK visit: www.gov.uk/control-dog-public/dog-fouling
+Find more information on Dog Fouling Laws in the UK here

-You may also want the vet details for each of your charges in case of illness or accidents.
+You will also need the vet details for each customer in case of emergencies.
 You don’t need any training for this work but you could consider a canine first-aid course.
-Look up local ones in the search engine.

-You should speak to a solicitor for advice about drawing up a consent form and the conditions you should include.
+You should speak to a solicitor for advice about drawing up a consent form and what conditions to include.

-If you’re looking for work as a dog-walker, or you want someone to walk your lovely pooch, tell everyone about it by commenting below!
+If you’re looking for work as a dog walker, or want someone to walk your lovely pooch, tell everyone about it by commenting below!
 We already have loads of really helpful comments there so take a look at what other MoneyMagpies have to say.